Abdulaxad/mySecondPage/README.md

 # mySecondPage
-my second page in html and css changed in git
+my second page in html and css(without responsive) changed in git